 Step 2: Browse to the Steam installation folder to be moved.
 Once there, delete all files and folders except for “Steamapps” and “userdata.”

 Step 3: Cut and paste the Steam library folder into the new path you created.
 For instance, it could be called E:\SteamLibrary

 Step 4: Reopen Steam and log in, then point Steam to your new directory and verify game files if necessary.
 If you encounter issues, try uninstalling and reinstalling Steam.
 The Steam support page can also be helpful.

 Steam and the Cloud

 Those of you who have been using Steam since before 2017 probably remember the tedium of moving games between drives, and using symbolic links.
-Thankfully, moving Steam games is much easier these days and, hopefully, we’ve demonstrated that.
+Thankfully, moving Steam games and library folders is much easier these days, and hopefully we’ve demonstrated that.

-When it comes to moving games in batches or moving libraries, Steam could be improved.
+When it comes to moving games in batches or moving library folders, Steam could be improved.
 Although, compared to rivals such as Origin and GOG Galaxy, there’s little to complain about.

-Steam remains the dominant platform for PC gaming, so perhaps resting on its laurels is to be expected.
-That said, Steam has brought quality of life features to the platform.
-Being able to apportion your library across multiple drives without reinstalling games has long been requested, so it’s better late than never.
+Steam remains the dominant platform for Windows PC gaming, so perhaps resting on its laurels is to be expected.
+That said, Steam has brought quality-of-life features to the platform.
+Being able to apportion your Steam library across multiple drives without reinstalling games has long been requested, so it’s better late than never.

 As it relates to the Steam Cloud, dig in to our best cloud gaming services to see how the cloud has transformed the way gamers game, and why it’s the future.
 In that article, you can also learn about the relatively new gaming model, gaming-as-a-service.
 For consoles and the cloud, look at our how to use Xbox cloud storage guide, or find out which has the better cloud.